ProjectDonetsk/Donetsk/README.md

   - Right click on game folder and uncheck read only
 - ```Fatal Error (Of any variety)```
   - Right click on game folder and uncheck read only
+- ```DirectX call failed with error: DX ERROR UNKNOWN[OX8000FFFF]. ```
+  - This is a directx error, the best solution is to reinstall windows from usb, but you may have some sucess in repairing your windows installation